turingschool/backend-curriculum-site/module2/projects/blogger.md

 This will pop up a JavaScript dialog when the link is clicked.
 The Cancel button will stop the request, while the OK button will submit it for deletion.

+Delete functionality is implemented!
+Now go be a Git boss and wrap up this branch.

 ### Creating an Edit Action & View

+If you haven't already, checkout a new branch for edit functionality.

 Sometimes we don't want to destroy an entire object, we just want to make some changes.
 We need an edit workflow.